 No matter how good your newsletter content is, your emails need to get opened first.
 It is reported that 35% of recipients decide whether to open an email or not – based on the subject line alone.

 But wait, what is an effectively crafted subject line that persuades your recipients to actually open your emails?
 Well, it’s not as easy as it seems.
-That’s why we give you 5 helping tips for how to write an effective subject line that gets your emails opened.
+That’s why we give you five helpful tips for how to write an effective subject line that gets your emails opened.

 1. Personalize your subject line:

 Humans have a natural tendency to be self-centered.
 And seeing your name in the subject line is, as the author of the classic book “How to Win Friends and Influence People”, Dale Carnegie so beautifully expresses, “a person’s name is the sweetest sound in any language for that person”.
 Therefore always use the recipient’s name in your subject line as it talks directly to the recipient.

 - Hi [name], here is your special offer!